Strong rate of convergence of the Euler scheme for SDEs with irregular drift driven by Levy noise: Introduction

 for the case where $L$ is a truncated symmetric $\alpha$--stable process, $\alpha\in(1,2)$, $\beta>2-\alpha$; here $N=N(\alpha,\beta,p,d)$ is a certain positive constant.
 This result was improved in \cite{KSEM2019} in three directions: first, the condition on $\beta$ is relaxed to $\beta>2/\alpha-1$; second, the rate of convergence in \eqref{PamenTaguchi} is improved and is $\frac\beta\alpha\wedge\frac1p$; third, the class of considered L\'evy processes is significantly extended and additionally includes standard isotropic stable processes, tempered stable processes, relativistic stable processes, and others.
 The same rate $\frac\beta\alpha\wedge\frac1p$ is derived \cite{MX} even for multiplicative noise, under the further relaxed condition $\beta>1-\alpha/2$, under which strong solutions are known to exist.
 Very recently, for the case of standard isotropic stable processes, \cite{LevySobolev} showed that the strong $L_p$ rate of $\frac\beta\alpha\wedge\frac1p$ holds in the whole range $\beta>1-\alpha/2$ even when $\beta$ denotes regularity only in a certain Sobolev scale.
 A standard example of a coefficient that possesses Sobolev but not H\"older regularity is one with discontinuity of the first kind, in this case scalar SDEs driven by a Brownian motion and a finite activity Poisson process were studied in \cite{PSz21}.

 From the discussion above, the reader may notice the following gaps in the literature.
 All of the works mentioned above consider the case $\alpha\in[1,2]$; recall however that the strong well-posedness of \eqref{eq:main-SDE} is known in the whole range $\alpha\in(0,2]$.
 Further, the aforementioned moment issue is still present: the convergence rate becomes arbitrary slow for very large~$p$.
 Note that this also has the consequence that one can not deduce almost sure convergence of $|X_t-X_t^n|$ as $n\to\infty$.
-Indeed, to show this one has to prove the bound $\E |X_t-X_t^n|^p\le N n^{-1+\eps}$ for some $p>0$, $\eps>0$, while the best available bound is $\E |X_t-X_t^n|^p\le N n^{-1}$, which is not sufficient.
+Indeed, to show this one has to prove the bound $\E |X_t-X_t^n|^p\le N n^{-1-\eps}$ for some $p>0$, $\eps>0$, while the best available bound is $\E |X_t-X_t^n|^p\le N n^{-1}$, which is not sufficient.

 The present paper closes these gaps; the novelties can be summarised as follows.
-First, our methods are free from the moment issue.
-Although the $L_p$ rate of convergence does have some dependece on $p$, it always stays above $1/2$ so it can not get arbitrarily poor.
+First, our methods are completely free from the moment issue.
+As alluded to above and detailed in Remark \ref{rem:explanation} (ii) below, this makes our results new even in the smooth drifts, where the strong $L_p$ rate, which one trivially gets, namely, $\frac1\alpha\wedge\frac1p$, $p\geq 1$, is improved to $1$.
 Another factor that may provide poor rate in the previous results is if $\beta/\alpha$ is small.
-This issue is also not present here.
-As a corollary, we also obtain almost sure convergence (and rate) of the Euler-Maruyama scheme, to our knowledge for the first time for SDEs of the type \eqref{eq:main-SDE}.
+This issue is also not present here, the obtained rate is always strictly above $1/2$.
+We also obtain almost sure convergence (and rate) of the Euler-Maruyama scheme, to our knowledge for the first time for SDEs of the type \eqref{eq:main-SDE}.

 Second, we are not restricted to $\alpha\in[1,2]$.
 In the regime $\alpha\in[2/3,2]$ our assumption on $\beta$ coincides with the optimal condition \eqref{eq:exponents-WP}.
 We cover some (but not the optimal) range of irregular drifts when $\alpha\in(1/2,2/3)$.
-For $\alpha\in(0,1/2]$ we require $b$ to be regular, the contribution in this case is the handling of high moments.
+For $\alpha\in(0,1/2]$ we require $b$ to be regular (i.e. more than Lipschitz), the contribution in this case is the handling of high moments.